LaBoulangerie/LaBoulangerieMmo/README.md

 mapsId.stream().forEach(id -> player.getInventory().addItem(LeaderBoardManager.getInstance().getMapItem(id)));
 ```

-If you want to update your leaderboard with an updated list of pretenders you do:
+If you want to update your leaderboard with an updated list of pretenders, you can do:

 ```java
 mapsId.stream().forEach(id -> player.getInventory().addItem(LeaderBoardManager.getInstance().updateMap(id, newPretenders)));